EDGAR Down When You Need It? Request a Filing Date Adjustment

 What About Inclement Weather?

 Since EDGAR is electronic, in most cases the SEC staff won’t grant filing date adjustments just because the weather is bad.
-If the inclement weather caused your power or internet to go out or caused an EDGAR outage, chances of an adjustment are much better.
+If the inclement weather caused your power or internet to go out or caused an EDGAR outage, chances of an adjustment are better.
 If you can demonstrate that the inclement weather prevented you from submitting the filing for some other reason (e.g., you were stranded somewhere without a computer and no one else could submit the filing), it’s worth a try.

 What About If We Don’t Get an Insider’s EDGAR Codes in Time?